26 October 2021

 In his "solider uniform"

 DON'T BE A "SOLDIER" FOR YOUR COUNTRY, BE A WARRIOR FOR YOUR CHILDREN ...
 FOR ALL THE CHILDREN.
 Arrive with compassion in your heart, courage in your pocket, and creative solutions in your briefcase.
 SPEAK UP and STAND UP!
 Then man up (a term I've never understood until now).
 Your job, since time began for our species, has been to protect those more vulnerable — especially the children.
-At the COPs, your vital role is to protect the right of all children to a viable biosphere, to a stable climate ... and to a future.
+At the COPs, your vital role is to protect the right of all children to a viable biosphere, to a safe and stable climate ... and to a future.

 YOU CAN WEAR BRIGHT COLOURS, TOO!
 Those suits you wear seem so drab and boring.
 You're not soldiers — you don't have to wear a uniform.
 Cut yourselves free this year.
 Undo your ties!
 Wear pink shirts or yellow shirts.
 Wear bright blue or green shirts.
 Be a feast to your own eyes. ;-)